We show you how you can get to your destination during the closure of the suburban train tunnel from June 23rd to August 5th 2018.

 During the tunnel closure, the U4 does not run to Enkheim from 6:00 to 22:00 in order to run the important Bockenheimer Warte – Main Station – Seckbacher Landstraße tunnel route often, and without any problems with its four-wagon subway trains.
 Passengers should take line U7 if they want to go to Enkheim.

 The lines U6 and U7 run according to the timetable.
-From Monday to Saturday, three-wagon subway trains are used on this line continuously.
-On Sunday and holidays, the three-wagon subway trains are in service starting at 11:00.
+From Monday to Saturday, three- and four-wagon subway trains are used on this line continuously.

 Line 61 with articulated buses